 Applicants That Might Get Approved For Coverage

 These medical conditions may allow you to avoid the medical exam.
-However, applicants should pursue coverage with a medical exam to prevent being declined from coverage.
+However, applicants with pre-existing health conditions should pursue coverage with a medical exam to prevent being declined from coverage.

 - Chest pain, non-cardiac related